 - Medical social services

-- Part-time or intermittent home health aide services (personal hands-on care)
+- Part-time or intermittent home health aides services (personal hands-on care)

 - Injectable osteoporosis drugs for women

-- Usually, a home health care agency coordinates the services your doctor orders for you.
+- Usually, a home health care agency is the employer that coordinates the services your doctor orders for you.

 Medicare doesn’t pay for: